your rights and responsibilities

 - Your landlord may set house rules, and it’s important that you follow them.
 It’s a good idea to ask your landlord to write the rules down, so that you both know what to expect.

 - You must be safe in your home.
-It’s never OK for anyone you live with to be violent or abusive to you.
+It’s never okay for anyone you live with to be violent or abusive.
 If you are being abused at home, you can get free advice from the domestic abuse charity Shine.
 If you’re enrolled in Youth Service, talk to your coach about the help you can get.

 If you rent a bed or a room in a boarding house with five or more other people, you have some legal rights and responsibilities:

 - You need to pay your rent on time – usually each week.

 - Your landlord is responsible for keeping the shared spaces in your home, like the kitchen and bathroom, clean and in good condition.

 - Your landlord can set house rules, and you need to follow them.
 Breaking the rules may mean you get evicted.